-Cosima inherited the Medici penchant for drastic measures to overcome life’s problems, but after the epiphany, she usually blamed the saint for “putting ideas into her head”, though it is remarkable how a holy epiphany came to inspire events such as the defenestration and subsequent impalement of her first husband, or the epiphany-commemorative poisoning of her second (on 3rd Jan 1577).
+Cosima inherited the Medici penchant for drastic measures to overcome life’s problems.
+But after the epiphany, she usually blamed the saint for “putting ideas into her head”.
+(Though it is remarkable how a holy epiphany came to inspire events such as the defenestration and subsequent impalement of her first husband.
+Or the epiphany-commemorative poisoning of her second.)

-Why St Callous chose 3rd January for his epiphany has exercised the minds of theologians and Occidental Orthodox apologists down the ages.
+Why did St Callous chose 3rd January for his epiphany?
+This question has exercised the minds of theologians and Occidental Orthodox apologists down the ages.

 Followers of the School of the Erroneous Epiphany, for their part, claim that St Callous just has an ethereal sense of timing.